yeko0124/VersionPinning/README.md

-# VersionPinning
+# VersionPinning -> Personal Project (2024.03 / for a month)
-USD file version pinning for Houdini users (artists) (personal project).
+USD file version pinning for Houdini users (artists).
 <br>When an artist works, versions of the USD file can be easily viewed, and information about the versions can be easily checked.

 ## Main Function